Low libido in young women – 7 common causes + What you can do

 What to do next:

 If you’re feeling stressed and is missing your libido, you then need to find a way to bring your stress levels down.
 There are a lot of ways for you to do this.
-Some people enjoy meditating; others prefer yoga and some go see a psychologist or a therapist to help “control their thoughts”; some go on sick-leave from work and really wind things down for a longer period of time; others change jobs or do part-time instead; some go to bed an hour earlier than they normally would in order to cope with the days a bit better.
+Some people enjoy meditating.
+Others prefer yoga.
+Some go see a psychologist or a therapist to help “control their thoughts”.
+Other go on sick-leave from work and really wind things down for a longer period of time.
+Some people change jobs or do part-time instead.
+Others go to bed an hour earlier than they normally would in order to cope with the days a bit better.

 One thing is certain: make a plan and stick to it.
 Figure out what stresses you and start dealing with these issues, while at the same time you allow your body time to rejuvenate.
 If you do these things, you’ll be back to your happy self in no time.